ashutoshtiwari128/Riddikulus/README.md

 - *README.md*
 ------------------------------------------------------------------
 ### SYSTEMS REQUIREMENT ###
-Python 3 should be installed.
+Python 3 must be installed.

-The following libraries needs to be installed on the system to run the codes
+The following libraries must be installed on the system to run the codes

 - numpy
 - pandas